 Ultimately, Stripe is first and foremost designed to accommodate tech-based businesses, especially those that want the ability to customize their own payments solution using APIs.
 Therefore, if you don’t have this skill or don’t want to hire a developer to help customize your platform, you might find that a simpler online payment solution will be better for your business.

 Stripe Customer Reviews

 Although Stripe has an A+ rating from the Better Business Bureau, there are numerous negative reviews on the profile.

-These types of businesses have the technical knowledge to get the most out of Stripe.
-Ecommerce businesses also benefit from Stripe because it offers them so many different ways to sell, whether it be online, via an app, or on a third-party platform and accept payments with the Stripe payment gateway.
-Plus, if you run an ecommerce business you also probably have some development skills.
+Ultimately, businesses that have the technical knowledge will get the most out of Stripe.
+Ecommerce businesses will also benefit from Stripe since they offer so many different ways to sell, whether it be online, via an app, or on a third-party platform through the Stripe payment gateway.

-Stripe doesn’t make as much sense for small businesses that also sell out of a physical location.
-While you can still get a simple payment solution using Stripe in this situation, you’d be barely scratching the service of all Stripe has to offer.
-You also won’t get a pre-built POS, and your hardware options are limited.
+Comparatively, Stripe doesn’t make as much sense for small businesses that also sell out of a physical location.
+Although you can still get a simple payment solution using Stripe in this situation, you wouldn’t be taking advantage of everything Stripe has to offer.
+Plus, Stripe wouldn’t give you access to a pre-built POS and your hardware options are limited.

 All of this being said, if you’re still unsure whether Stripe is right for your business, you can try it out for yourself.
 Since you can sign up for Stripe, Square, and PayPal for free, you can explore all of your options risk-free to determine which one will best meet your business’s needs.